spectrocloud/librarium/content/docs/00-release-notes.md

 * Palette supporters integration with [AWS GovCloud services](/clusters/public-cloud/aws/add-aws-accounts#prerequisites) to meet the compliance mandates for safeguarding sensitive data by strengthening identity management, improving cloud visibility, and protecting accounts and workloads to support mission-critical workloads for government customers.
 * [Autoscaling](/clusters/cluster-management/node-pool#workerpool) capabilities for Palette IaaS clusters to ensure better availability and cost management for dynamic workloads.
 * Palette is now compliant with FIPS compliance and provides a [FIPS-compliant](/compliance#fips140-2) version of Kubernetes (PXK and PXK-E).
-Palette FIPS support is extended at the Platform Level with the Tenant and Project Scope and Cluster level with FIPS compliant Infra layer cluster profiles.
+Palette FIPS support is extended at the platform Level with the tenant and project Scope and cluster level with FIPS compliant infrastructure layer cluster profiles.
 * Palette supports tagging and the ability to filter user [access]() and [visibility](/clusters/cluster-management/noc-ui#monitoryourclusterlocation) to clusters using tags.
 * Filter geographically dispersed clusters in the Palette map view and list view using [flexible filters](/clusters/cluster-management/noc-ui#mapfilters) to have a granular view of cluster information.
-* Palette supports App Profile versioning.
+* Palette supports app profile versioning.
 Versioning enables users to create multiple [versions of an App Profile](/devx/app-profile/versioning-app-profile#appprofileversioning) within the scope of a single profile name.
 * Palette supports the [cloning](/devx/app-profile/app-profile-cloning#cloneappprofiles) of App Profiles across multiple projects.
 For example, you can clone an app profile created under a specific project to another project within the same tenant.
-* Palette supports the ability to update an [App Profile](/devx/app-profile/versioning-app-profile#appprofileversioning) with the ability to update the versions and manifests.
-You can also remove and add app tiers.
+* Palette supports the ability to update an [App Profile](/devx/app-profile/versioning-app-profile#appprofileversioning).
-* Palette App Mode now supports the use of [containers](/devx/app-profile#services).
+* Palette app mode now supports the use of [containers](/devx/app-profile#services).
 You can specify containers when creating an app profile.
 * Palette suports [Helm and OCI registries](/devx/registries#custompackregistry) for packs.
 * Palette supports [out-of-the-box](/devx/app-profile#messagingsystemservices) applications support for services such as Kafka, MySQL, MinIO, NATS, etc., for Palette Dev Engine.
 These services can be specified when creating an App Profile.
 * Palette allows you to [pause and resume](/devx/palette-virtual-clusters/pause-restore-virtual-clusters#overview) virtual clusters that are not in use.
 This adds significant flexibility in managing the operating costs and optimizing resource management for virtual clusters.